cocos/cocos-docs/en/publish/publish-android-instant.md

     ![](publish-android-instant/builder.png)

-2. If you want to package directly without using the refactor feature, you can hook the **Skip Record & Refactor** box, then click **Build -> Compile**, connect android phone to the computer and then click the **Play** button, when process complete you can run Google Instant Games on the phone.<br>
+2. If you want to package directly without using the refactor feature, you can hook the **Skip Record & Refactor** box, then click **Build -> Compile**, connect android phone to the computer and then click the **Play** button, when process complete you can run Google Play Instant on the phone.<br>
 If you compile for the first time, you need to open the post-built project with Android Studio to download **Google Play Instant Development SDK (windows platform)** Support package, Mac platform is the **Instant Apps Development SDK** support package.
 If the download fails, it is recommended to set up an HTTP proxy for Android Studio.

     ![](publish-android-instant/studio_setting.png)